helloabunai/ScaleHD/src/docs/index.rst

  * If you want to contact me, I can be reached at alastair.maxwell@glasgow.ac.uk.
  * The codebase for ScaleHD is open source, and is available on Github at http://www.github.com/helloabunai/ScaleHD/.
  * The project page on the Python package index is at https://pypi.python.org/pypi/ScaleHD.
- * You can follow me on twitter at https://twitter.com/helloabunai, although I am incredibly unprofessional.
- * If you use ScaleHD, please cite ((unpublished at the moment -- writing paper)).
+ * If you use ScaleHD in a study, please cite ((unpublished at the moment -- writing paper ha ha ha kill me)).

 Development is undertaken at the University of Glasgow, Scotland, and is funded by the Cure Huntington Disease Foundation (CHDI): http://www.chdifoundation.org/